knoake/login-page-demo/README.md

 [Login page demo](https://knoake.github.io/login-page-demo/)

-The login page is responsive and supports device sizes down to iphone SE
+The login page is responsive and supports device sizes down to iphone SE.

+The application will use the system theme for light and dark modes.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.10.

+## Known issues

+A light logo for dark mode needs sourcing.

+A lighter primary colour should be used in dark mode.

+The custom theme currently only uses a single shade of the motorola primary colour.

 ## Testing the login